-The ADV7180 is a versatile one-chip multiformat video decoder that automatically detects and converts PAL, NTSC, and SECAM standards in the form of composite, S-Video, and component video into a digital ITU-R BT.656 format.
+The ADV7180 is a versatile one-chip multiformat video decoder that automatically detects and converts PAL, NTSC, and SECAM standards in the form of composite, S-video, and component video into a digital ITU-R BT.656 format.

-The simple digital output interface connects gluelessly to a wide range of MPEG encoders, codecs, mobile video processors, and Analog Devices digital video encoders, such as the ADV7391.
+The simple digital output interface connects gluelessly to a wide range of MPEG encoders, codecs, mobile video processors, and Analog Devices digital video encoders, such as the ADV7179.
 External HS, VS, and FIELD signals provide timing references for LCD controllers and other video ASICs that do not support the ITU-R BT.656 interface standard.
-The different package options available for the ADV7180 are shown in Table 2.